 One treatment that might help is bergamot oil.
-It contains linalool, which is a compound that has been shown to be effective against some of the bacteria that can cause food poisoning (2).
+It contains linalool, which is a compound that has been shown in the lab to be effective against some of the bacteria that can cause food poisoning (2).

 Bergamot oil can be applied topically or ingested, and it is available in both essential oil and supplement form.

-Although research on the use of bergamot oil for food poisoning is limited, there are some studies that suggest it can be helpful.
+Although research on the use of bergamot oil for food poisoning is limited, there are some studies that suggest it might be helpful.

-A study published in the Italian Journal of Food Safety found that linalool was effective against both Salmonella and Escherichia coli, two of the most common causes of food poisoning (5).
+A study published in the Italian Journal of Food Safety found that bergamot essential oils were varyingly effective against some strains of Listeria monocytogenes, the bacteria that causes listeriosis infection (5).

-There are two types of cholesterol in the human body; low-density lipoprotein (LDL) and high-density lipoprotein (HDL).
+There are two types of cholesterol-carrying molecules in the human body; low-density lipoprotein (LDL) and high-density lipoprotein (HDL).

 LDL is often called the “bad cholesterol” because it can build up in the arteries and increase the risk of heart disease.
 HDL, on the other hand, is often called the “good cholesterol” because it helps to remove excess cholesterol from the arteries (3).

-Bergamot oil is a natural remedy that has been shown to help lower LDL cholesterol levels and increase HDL cholesterol levels (3).
+Bergamot extract is a natural remedy that has been shown in some studies to help lower LDL cholesterol levels and increase HDL cholesterol levels (3).

-Researchers theorize that the flavonoids found in bergamot oil help to improve cholesterol levels by preventing the oxidation of LDL cholesterol.
+Researchers theorize that the flavonoids found in bergamot oil help to improve cholesterol levels by preventing the oxidation of LDL cholesterol, which is what leads to it forming plaques in the arteries.
 Additionally, bergamot oil has anti-inflammatory properties that may also help to reduce the risk of heart disease (3).